LS80/xbmc-repo-update/README.md

       -f [ADDON ID], --force [ADDON ID]
                             force update all add-ons or force update only the specified add-on.
+      -F, --force-xml       force only the recreation of addons.xml

 Or you can import the RepoUpdate class.